-The Duchess of Sussex has quickly risen to become one of the world's most-watched women.
+Like it or not, the Duchess of Sussex has quickly risen to become one of the world's most-watched women, and one of the most divisive.

-We love to fawn over Duchess Meghan's outfits, watch her cradle her adorable baby bump and can't get enough of her incredible love story with Prince Harry.
+Royal fans love to fawn over Duchess Meghan's stunning outfits, the adorable photos of her gorgeous son, baby Archie, and cannot get enough of her incredible love story with Prince Harry, and how much the couple still clearly adore each other.

-While the expectant mother has enjoyed several years of overwhelming public support, suddenly the tide has turned against her.
+But while the 39-year-old mother enjoyed several years of overwhelming public support, since joining the royal family, the tide has turned against her.

-So how on earth did this happen?
+But how did this happen?
 How did the most adored woman in the world become the subject of such vicious tabloid chatter?

-Here's a timeline explaining exactly how it happened.
+Here's a timeline explaining exactly what has transpired over the years.

 Just 18 months after they were first introduced by friends in London, Harry and Meghan announced their engagement to the world.